janbre/PirateBoxRadio/Piratebox/PirateBoxRadio/README.md

-Any problems, questions, complaints, interesting new profanities or anything else, drop me a PM on the forum, shoot me a mail at piratebox@crossingrubicon.eu or light a fire and hope that I notice your smoke signals.
+Any problems, questions, complaints, interesting new profanities or anything else, drop me a PM on the forum or light a fire and hope that I notice your attempted smoke signals.